BCG-X-Official/sklearndf/sphinx/source/api_landing.rst

 - all `sklearndf` classifiers are subclasses of :class:`.ClassifierDF`, which in turn provides the API for all common classifier methods, e.g., :meth:`~ClassifierDF.predict_proba`

-- all `sklearndf` clusterers are subclasses of :class:`.ClusterDF`, which in turn provides the API for all common clustering methods, e.g., :meth:`~ClusterDF.fit_predict`

 - all `sklearndf` regressors and classifiers are subclasses of :class:`.SupervisedLearnerDF`